-A. Each performance improvement team member understands our team mission statement.
-Our Rating: Excellent Good Fair Poor Recommendations brought before our performance improvement team are evaluated to ensure that they are consistent with our agency's mission statement.
-Our Rating: Excellent Good Fair Poor C. Our performance improvement team monitors the programs and activities of subcontractor organizations to ensure they are consistent with our agency's mission Our Rating: Excellent Good Fair Poor D. We periodically review, discuss, and if necessary amend our performance improvement team's charge statement to ensure that it remains current and relevant Our Rating: Excellent Good Fair Poor E. Our performance improvement team has a comprehensive, system-wide performance improvement plan.
-Our Rating: Excellent Good Fair Poor F. Our performance improvement team assesses the extent to which our team is adhering to its values.
-Our Rating: Excellent Good Fair Poor G. We periodically review, discuss, and if necessary amend our values to ensure they remain current and relevant.
-Our Rating: Excellent Good Fair Poor H. Our performance improvement team members are active and effective in communicating the agencies' behavioral healthcare interests.
-Our Rating: Excellent Good Fair Poor Se ection 2 - QUALITY OVERSIGHT A. We review and carefully discuss quality reports that are part of an agency-wide performance improvement plan which provides comparative statistical data about our agency's services and performance.
-Our Rating: Excellent Good Fair Poor В. We periodically receive reports which review and assess the attitudes and opinions of those who work in the organization to identify our strengths, weaknesses and opportunities for improvement.
+- A. Recommendations brought before our performance improvement team are evaluated to ensure that they are consistent with SPBHS mission statement.
+Our Rating: Excellent Good Fair Poor - B. Each performance improvement team member understands our team charge statement.

+C. We periodically review, discuss, and if necessary amend our performance improvement team's charge statement to ensure that it remains current and relevant.

+- D. Our performance improvement team has a comprehensive, system-wide performance improvement plan.
+Our Rating: Excellent Good Fair Poor - E. Our performance improvement team assesses the extent to which our team is adhering to its values.

+F. Our performance improvement team members are active and effective in communicating SPBHS interests.
 Our Rating: Excellent Good Fair Poor

+Section 2 - PERFORMANCE OVERSIGHT

+A. We review and carefully discuss performance reports that are part of an agencywide performance improvement plan which provides comparative statistical data about our agency's services and performance.

+A. We periodically receive reports which review and assess the attitudes and opinions of those who work in the organization to identify our strengths, weaknesses and opportunities for improvement.

 C. We fully understand our responsibilities and relationships with the agency staff, and have effective mechanisms for communicating with them.

-Our Rating: Excellent Good Fair Poor Se ction 3 - LEADERSHIP RELATIONSHIP A. Our performance improvement team recommends initiatives for the agency that are consistent with the SPBHS/The Center mission and vision.
-Our Rating: Excellent Good Fair Poor B. Our performance improvement team supports and assists the agency performance improvement specialist to achieve our team's charge.
-Our Rating: Excellent Good Fair Poor C. Our performance improvement team participates in the periodic evaluation and review of the performance improvement specialist.
-Our Rating: Excellent Good Fair Poor Se ction 4 - QUALITY IMPROVEMENT COMMITTEE EFFECTIVENESS A. Our performance improvement team evaluates its own performance.
+Section 3 - LEADERSHIP RELATIONSHIP

+Α. Our performance improvement team recommends initiatives for the agency that are consistent with the SPBHS mission and vision.
+Our Rating: Excellent Good Fair Poor В. Our performance improvement team supports and assists the agency performance improvement specialist to achieve our team's charge.
+Our Rating: Excellent Good Fair Poor Se ction 4 - PERFORMANCE IMPROVEMENT TEAM EFFECTIVENESS A. Our performance improvement team evaluates its own performance.
 Our Rating: Excellent Good Fair Poor В. All members of the performance improvement team understand and fulfill their responsibilities.
-Our Rating: Excellent Good Fair Poor C. All members of the performance improvement team participate in an orientation program and opportunities for continuing education in quality improvement.
+Our Rating: Excellent Good Fair Poor C. All members of the performance improvement team participate in an orientation program and opportunities for continuing education in performance improvement.
 Our Rating: Excellent Good Fair Poor D. The frequency and duration of performance improvement team meetings are adequate to conduct the team's responsibilities.
-Our Rating: Excellent Good Fair Poor E. The performance improvement specialist exercises a firm and fair hand with individual members to ensure that all have equal opportunity to participate, time is not monopolized by a few, and agenda items are dispatched after reasonable discussion.
-Our Rating: Excellent Good Fair Poor

-F. The performance improvement team members receive the agenda and back-up materials well in advance of meetings.
+Our Rating: Excellent Good Fair Poor D. The performance improvement specialist exercises a firm and fair hand with individual members to ensure that all have equal opportunity to participate, time is not monopolized by a few, and agenda items are dispatched after reasonable discussion.
+Our Rating: Excellent Good Fair Poor F. The performance improvement team members receive the agenda and back-up materials well in advance of meetings.
 Our Rating: Excellent Good Fair Poor G. Our performance improvement team members come to meetings well prepared to discuss agenda items.
 Our Rating: Excellent Good Fair Poor Se ction 5 -INDIVIDUAL SELF-ASSESSMENT Continuing Education: I participate in education opportunities to remain current on anging trends and issues affecting our performance.
-My Performance: ExcellentGoodFairPoor Demonstrated Interest.
-I prepare for, attend, participate and assume a fair rkload at performance improvement meetings.
-My Performance: ExcellentGoodFairPoor C. Interpersonal Relations.
-I deal fairly and appropriately with other performance improvement team members.
-My Performance: ExcellentGoodFairPoor D. Community Representation.
-As a performance improvement team member, I strive to represent the behavioral health and developmental disability needs and share the agency's performance improvement needs and concerns with other staff members.
-My Performance: ExcellentGoodFairPoor